-If a fire event influences O_3 concentrations, but these influences are not clearly higher than non-event related concentrations nor do the event influences occur outside of the affected area's normal O_3 season, then the event would not meet the Tier 1 key factor for seasonality and/or distinctive level of the monitored O_3 concentration and the air agency would not be able to use a Tier 1 approach.
-The air agency should then determine whether a Tier 2 approach or a Tier 3 approach would be appropriate.
-As noted in the introduction to this guidance, Tier 2 demonstrations would likely require more evidence than Tier 1 demonstrations and would be used when the impacts of the fire on O_3 levels are less clear than for Tier 1.
-Tier 3 demonstrations would require yet more evidence.
-The criteria distinguishing a Tier 1 case from a Tier 2 case have already been stated.
-To identify key factors that could differentiate Tier 3 events from Tier 2 events, the EPA reviewed previously approved exceptional events demonstrations, conducted a literature review of case specific fire- O_3 impacts, and completed photochemical modeling analyses.
-The Tier 3 approach is discussed in section 3.6.

-This section describes the approach the EPA used to determine the key factors of a Tier 2 demonstration.
+If a wildfire event influences O3 concentrations, but these influences are not clearly higher than non-event related concentrations nor do the event influences occur outside of the affected area's normal O3 season, then the event would not meet the Tier 1 key factor for seasonality and/or distinctive level of the monitored O3 concentration and the air agency should not use Tier 1 analyses.
+The air agency should then determine whether Tier 2 analyses or Tier 3 analyses would be appropriate.
+To identify key factors that could differentiate whether Tier 3 analyses or Tier 2 analyses are appropriate, the EPA reviewed previously approved exceptional events demonstrations, conducted a literature review of case specific fire-O3 impacts, and completed photochemical modeling analyses.
+Section 3.6 discusses Tier 3 analyses.
+This section of the guidance discusses the EPA's methodology for determining the key factors of a Tier 2 analysis.
 Section 3.5.1 describes the results of this approach.